bhagadepravin/ssl_manager/README.md

-##Tool to enable SSL for the services in HDP stack
+##Tool to enable SSL for the services in ODP stack

 Steps to run the SSL Manager: (on ambari-server node)